Does Sunscreen Cause Cancer?

 Prevention Tips

 • If you purchased sunscreen involved in the 2021 Johnson & Johnson recall, stop using the sunscreen and discard it.
-Please call the JJCI Consumer Care Center at 1-800-458-1673 with any recall-related questions.
+Call the JJCI Consumer Care Center at 1-800-458-1673 with any recall-related questions.

-• Since benzene is present in air that we breathe every day, it is likely impossible to eliminate all sources of benzene exposure.
+• Since benzene is present in the air that we breathe every day, it is nearly impossible to eliminate all sources of benzene exposure.

 • For questions about potential poisoning from sunscreen, get help online at www.poison.org or call 1-800-222-1222.
 Both options are free for the public, and available 24 hours a day.